Kenny Redfield

-Kenny Redfield is a retired American professional basketball player, best known for playing for professional basketball teams in the Philippine Basketball Association from 1992 to 1998.
+Kenny Redfield is an American retired professional basketball player, best known for playing for professional basketball teams in the Philippine Basketball Association from 1992 to 1998.

 Early career

 Redfield played for Michigan State Spartans, and won a Defensive Player of the Year in the Big Ten in 1990.
 He also played in the Continental Basketball Association (CBA) where he was selected to the All-Rookie Team in 1991.

 Professional basketball career

 Pepsi

 Redfield started his playing career at PBA on Pepsi team, but only played shortly.
 He returned to the team for the First Conference, under its new name 7-Up.

 Purefoods

 Redfield played for Purefoods under Chot Reyes.
 He led the team to a championship in 1994 PBA Commissioner's Cup.
 In the same conference, he got his first Best Import of the Conference Award.

 Formula Shell

 In 1996, Redfield played for Formula Shell under Chito Narvasa, with its stars was the duo of Benjie Paras and Ronnie Magsanoc, with shooters like Jojo Lim and Richie Ticzon.
 In a notable game vs Ginebra, Redfield shot a 3-point buzzer-beater after a Benjie Paras block with a fast break pass to him.
 He led the team to the finals, but lost to Tim Cone-coached Alaska Milkmen led by Jojo Lastimosa and Johnny Abarrientos in seven-games series.
 Even though they lost, in that conference, Redfield won his second Best Import of the Conference Award.